AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/Project_overview.md

 ### Model synopsys
 The model developed is of Mixed Integer Linear Programming (MILP) type.
-All functions (objective and constraints) are linear and the variables can be continuous, integer or binary.
+All functions (objective and constraints) are linear, and the variables can be continuous, integer or binary.
 Binary variables are used to model logical decisions in the problem (i.e. a generator is used = 1 or not used =o).
-The optimal solution to the MILP problem is found by solving a sequence of many LP problems (simpler problems that are solved very fast), where the number of LP problems to solve depends on the number of binary and integer variables (more variables gives a larger combinatorial solution space).
+The optimal solution to the MILP problem is found by solving a sequence of many LP problems (simpler problems that are solved very fast), where the number of LP problems to solve depends on the number of binary and integer variables (more variables give a larger combinatorial solution space).
 Nonlinear functions can in many cases be approximated with piecewise linear ones, meaning that the MILP approach is quite general.
 There exist state-of-the-art MILP solvers on the market that are highly efficient and capable of solving even very "large" MILP problems.

 ### Model optimization policy
 The optimization model is done in discrete time, i.e. the time horizon is divided into smaller time steps and in each time step everything is kept constant.
-The objective is to minimize fuel consumption within the time horizon given a pre-defined load shedule for each time step.
+The objective is to minimize fuel consumption within the time horizon given a pre-defined load schedule for each time step.
 Logical variables are introduced to facilitate the logic necessary for operating gensets and batteries.
 This model is a proof of concept and relatively easy to adjust and scale up for potential use cases.